BattletechModders/LowVisibility/README.md

 * Stealth can hide enemy mechs (and your own!) allowing you to close range safely.
 * Memetic armor reduces your ability to be targeted, but decreases if you move

-## Target Detection
+## Concepts

-What you can detect is defined by your unit's _visual lock_ or _sensor lock_. __Visual Lock__ occurs when your unit can visually identify a target, while __Sensor Lock__ occurs when your unit can identify a target using electronics.
-A unit can have one, both or no lock to a target, depending on various factors (described below).

-### Visual Locks
-Visual Locks offer the least information, providing little more than the target chassis and it's location.
-At long ranges all you will be able to say is that a target is an Atlas, Catapult, or Missile Carrier but you won't be able to tell which variant it is, or what it's carrying.
-At close range (typically within 5 hexes or so) the pilot can approximate some values such as armor and weapon types, but these are best guesses and can't always be trusted.

-Information from visual locks is shared between all friendly units.
-The player and allied units share visual locks, while neutral and enemy units only share visual locks between their 'faction'.

-### Sensor Locks
-_Sensor Locks_ offer more information at a further distance.
-Experienced pilots and advanced equipment can use their sensors to identify fine details of a target.
-Some examples include exact armor values, component locations and possibly even the pilot name.

-Sensor locks only share the location and outline of a target with their allies.
-Each unit has to rely upon their own sensors for the detailed breakdown of weapons, armor and equipment on the target.
-Specialized equipment can bypass this restriction and allow allied units to share detailed information as well as general location data.

-#### Sensor Lock Checks
-_Sensor Locks_ aren't reliable; they depend on the pilot's ability to interpret results amidst a changing electronic battlefield.
-At the start of each round, every unit makes a _sensor range_ and _sensor detail_ check.

- The __sensor range__ check influences how far out the unit can detect targets.
-A good roll increases the range, while a poor roll reduces it.
-The check result acts as a multiplier to the __total__ sensor range of the model, after any component multipliers or additions are included.

- The __sensor detail__ check influences what information you are presented on the target when you select them.
-If the roll is failed, you're unable to determine any specifics of the target and have to shoot blindly at them.
-Successes will reveal information such as their actual weapon loadout and armor status.
+Every model in the game is in one of the three states.
+A target is either:

+* **Visible** - your team can directly observing the target.
+* **Detected** - your team tracks the target using sensors.
+* **Unknown** - your team does not know the position of the target at all.

+All allied units contribute towards determining if a model is visible or detected.
+If one unit can see a target, it passes that information to all other units on that team.
+However, each unit **individually** calculates whether it has a *Line of Sight* to the target, and what level of *Identification* it has for the target.

+A unit has a *line of sight* to a target if it can directly observe the target.
+Line of sight can be obstructed by terrain such as hills, or reduced by weather conditions such as rain or fog.
+A line of sight can be *obstructed*, which means it partially passes through a terrain feature.

+Even if a target is visible or detected, you may know its location but all other details can be hidden. **Identification** of the target's details comes from either visual inspection or sensor analysis:

+* **Visual ID** - if you are close enough, your pilots can determine some basic information such as the chassis type, rough armor/structure values, and type of weapon.
+You have to be within 150 meters for visual identification.
+* **Sensor ID** - with a good electronic warfare check your pilots can determine all of a target's details, including current armor values, weapon names, and component locations.

+## Electronic Warfare Checks
+A MechWarrior's ability to understand detailed sensor readouts and make snap assessments of a target depends on their circumstances and experience.
+At the start of each round, every unit makes an **electronic warfare check**.
+A good check result allows the pilot to maximize their equipment, while a poor one can significantly reduce its effectiveness.

+The EW check is used in the following conditions:

+* As a bonus to visual identification
+* As a bonus to sensor identification

- The results of your current check are displayed in a tooltip in the status bar of each player mech.
-Check the icons in the bottom right corner, over the armor paperdoll, for a detailed breakdown.
+Your current check result is displayed in a tooltip in the status bar of each player mech.
+Check the icons in the bottom right corner, over the armor paper-doll, for a detailed breakdown of the result.

-### EW Equipment
+## Equipment

-__ECM__ components generate interference in a bubble around the unit, which makes the _sensor check_ of enemy units within that bubble more difficult.
-Units within the range of a friendly ECM are harder to detect as well.
-Powerful ECM can completely shutdown a unit's sensors, forcing them to rely upon visual lock for targeting purposes.
+This mod adds several types of equipment that generate electronic warfare effects.
+A short summary of their effects are:

+* __ECM__ components generate a scrambling bubble that protects the carrier and friendly units within its area.
+This makes provides an attack penalty to attacks against friendly units, increases the difficulty of sensor identification against friendly units, and applies a penalty to sensor identification for any enemy unit within the area of effect.
-__Stealth__ components makes the equipped unit harder to detect.
-They require an ECM component to operate, but disable the ECM bubble effects.
+* __Stealth__ components makes the equipped unit harder to detect by absorbing sensor emissions.
+They make the carrier harder to detect, increase the difficulty of sensor identification against the carrier,

 __Active Probe__ components improve the quality of the units' sensors, and can break through ECM and Stealth if they are powerful enough.